Codecademy/docs/content/python/concepts/math-module/terms/math-fsum/math-fsum.md

 ---
 Title: 'math.fsum()'
-Description: 'This function takes an iterable (like a list or numbers) as an argument and return an accurate floating-point sum.
-This function avoids loss of precision by tracking intermediate partial sums.'
+Description: 'Takes an iterable (like a list of numbers) as an argument and returns an accurate floating-point sum.'
 Subjects:
   - 'Computer Science'
   - 'Data Science'